The Capitol Corridor connects Auburn, CA and San Jose, CA over a 168-mile route operated by Amtrak (CCJPA), calling at 10 stations across 2 states.

 Route guide

 The Capitol Corridor is a regional corridor service operated by Amtrak (CCJPA).
 Trains run Up to 15 daily round trips over 168 miles of mainline track between Auburn and San Jose Diridon, calling at 10 intermediate and terminal stations across 2 states.
-For background reading on the corridor, several archival route histories are available alongside the operator's own marketing pages.

 What to watch for: Carquinez Strait crossing on the Benicia–Martinez Bridge; San Francisco Bay shoreline.